t0-ot/HoloCure-MouseSupport/README.md

 Using the mouse makes navigating around menus much simpler, and mouse aim provides an easier and a fresher way to aim!

+**:warning:Disclaimer: If your version of HoloCure is newer than the mods, the game *will revert to a older version of the game.***

 # Installation :package:

 1. Make a backup of your data.win file located in your HoloCure installation folder by renaming it to "data.win.bck"